kubewarden/kubewarden-controller/docs/rfcs/rfc/0011-audit-checks.md

 We need to create a dictionary that holds the following information:

-  * key: name of the `ClusterAdmissionPolicy`
+  * key: name of the Namespace
-  * value: a list containing the names of the namespaces that are relevant to the `ClusterAdmissionPolicy`
+  * value: a list `ClusterAdmissionPolicy` relevant to this Namespace

 This operation can be done by iterating over each `ClusterAdmissionPolicy` and performing a "list namespaces" query against the API server that uses the same filter specified by the `ClusterAdmissionPolicy`.

+> Note: we will consider only policies that inspect `CREATE` events

 ### Step 2: find relevant policies